Banaanhangwagen/Telegram-Passcode-Bruteforce/README.md

 ## Introduction

 The Telegram (android) application can be protected with a passcode.
-This passcode is a 4 digit code.
+This passcode is always a 4 digit code.

 This script allows one to bruteforce this passcode.

+This is tested till version 4.6.0

 ## Operating mode